daniellevert/daniellevert/README.md

 🎓 I graduated in December 2021 from The University of Illinois Chicago with a Bachelor of Science in Computer Science.

-🌱 I'm currently working as a Software Engineer at a tech company where I'm contributing to developing awesome applications and growing my skills along the way.
+🌱 I'm currently working as a Software Engineer at a tech company where I'm contributing to developing awesome frontend applications and backend services and growing my full-stack skills along the way.

 ## Learn more about me and my other work...
 👨‍💻 [Personal Website](https://www.daniellevert.com)